Julio Urías

-Julio César Urías Acosta (born August 12, 1996), nicknamed "El Culichi", is a Mexican professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-The Dodgers signed him in 2012, and he made his MLB debut in 2016.
+Julio César Urías Acosta (born August 12, 1996), nicknamed "El Culichi", is a Mexican professional baseball pitcher who is a free agent.
+The Los Angeles Dodgers signed him in 2012, and he made his Major League Baseball (MLB) debut in 2016.
+Urías led the National League in wins in 2021 and earned run average in 2022.
+He was named to the All-MLB Second Team in 2021 and 2022.

+In September 2023, following his second arrest for domestic violence, Urías was placed on administrative leave by MLB.
+He has not pitched in MLB since and is currently a free agent.

 Early life

 Urías is the son of Carlos Urías and Juana Isabel Acosta.
 He played with the Mexico national youth team in his early teens.
 At age 14, Urías met Los Angeles Dodgers scout Mike Brito, who had first scouted Fernando Valenzuela in the late 1970s.
 In June 2012, the Dodgers discovered 15-year-old Urías at a showcase in Oaxaca, on the same scouting trip in Mexico on which they signed Yasiel Puig.
 The Dodgers signed him on August 12, his 16th birthday.
 The Dodgers paid a signing fee of US$450,000, most of which went to the Diablos Rojos del México of the Mexican League.